![]() |

 In this problem, we use two generic implementations of finite element, MoFEM::VolumeElementForcesAndSourcesCore and MoFEM::FaceElementForcesAndSourcesCore, for integrating fields on volumes and faces.
 Finite element instances are iterated over a particular element in the problem, and for each entity on finite element entity, the sequence of UDO is called.

-Time solver provides vector of DOFs, \(\left(\frac{\textrm{d}\mathbf{p}}{\textrm{d}t}\right)^{i+1}_{n+1}\) at integration \(i+1\) and time step \(n+1\), and above code scatter vector values on mesh, such that values of capillary head at integration points are early evaluated, i.e. \(\frac{\textrm{d}h}{\textrm{d}t}|^{i+1}_{n+1}\).
-Capillary head DOFs are sub-vector of fePtr->ts_u_t.
+Time solver provides vector of DOFs, \(\left(\frac{\textrm{d}\mathbf{p}}{\textrm{d}t}\right)^{i+1}_{n+1}\) at integration \(i+1\) and time step \(n+1\), and the above code scatters the vector values on the mesh, such that values of capillary head at integration points are evaluated early, i.e. \(\frac{\textrm{d}h}{\textrm{d}t}|^{i+1}_{n+1}\).
+Capillary head DOFs are sub-vectors of fePtr->ts_u_t.

 In addition, finite element instances are created to post-process results and to run time stepping monitor, see code in MixTransport::UnsaturatedFlowElement::setFiniteElements.

-Once we have created finite element instances, in MixTransport::UnsaturatedFlowElement::setFiniteElements, we add finite instances to DM manager, such that system of equations could be assembled.
+Once we have created finite element instances, in MixTransport::UnsaturatedFlowElement::setFiniteElements, we add finite instances to DM manager, such that the system of equations could be assembled.
 This is simply done by

 Those functions are specific to MoFEM implementation, they have been implemented based on PETSc documentation, link, see Chapter 6.